We proactively work on improving diversity, equity, and inclusion (DEI) at

 We have a Diversity, Equity, and Inclusion (DEI) Council that is a cross-Team

-group of people who drive diversity and inclusion work in a strategic and
+group of people who drive diversity, equity, and inclusion work in a strategic

-Their purpose is to create a more diverse, fulfilling, inclusive, and safe
+Their purpose is to create a more diverse, equitable, inclusive, fulfilling, and

 identifying our challenges, raising awareness, facilitating action, and holding

 While the council oversees and manages the DEI work we're doing, they aren't

 the ones who will do all of the work.
 The council spins up interested groups of

 people who actively work on different problems, initiatives, or topic areas,